Buy-side vs sell-side M&A: Definitions and best practices

 On the other hand, the sell-side refers to the entities and individuals involved in the sale process.
 Sell-side firms work with the selling company and assist in finding the best acquirer and selling the company for the best price and conditions.

-The primary difference between the buy side and the sell side lies in their perspectives: the buy-side M&A focuses on the buying process, while the sell-side M&A focuses on the selling process.
+The primary difference between the buy- and sell-sides lies in their differing perspectives: the buy-side M&A focuses on the buying process, while the sell-side M&A focuses on the selling process.

 Buy-side